Last Updated on January 19, 2026 by Emily Hopkins

-People looking for employment opportunities in Spain feel inspired by the large number of expats living well in the country.
-But is finding a job here that simple?
-Remember that Spain has a significant unemployment rate, which has made its job market highly competitive for employment seekers.
+Many people seeking employment in Spain are inspired by the large number of expats thriving in the country.
+But is finding a job really that simple?
+Keep in mind that Spain has a relatively high unemployment rate, making the job market highly competitive for job seekers.

 Luckily, certain sectors in Spain still warmly welcome expats by offering them excellent opportunities.
 But, do you know how to go about relocating to Spain?
 What can you do to make sure you make sure your plans are successful?
 Can you find a job in Spain to be able to live here?

-If you don’t know where to start, let’s take you along the process.
-This article summarizes all that an expat should know before looking for an employment opportunity in Spain.
-Read till the end to be better prepared to find the best job opportunity in Spain’s most popular cities!
+If you’re unsure where to start, we’ll guide you through the process.
+This article covers everything an expat should know before seeking employment in Spain.
+Read on to be fully prepared to find the best job opportunities in the country’s most popular cities!

 Why do expats relocate to Spain?